google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/console/console-ui.markdown

   <kbd>Cmd</kbd>+<kbd>Opt</kbd>+<kbd class="kbd">J</kbd> (Mac).
 * If DevTools is already open, press the **Console** button.

-When you open the Console panel, the Console drawer automatically closes.
+When you open the Console panel, the Console drawer collapses automatically.

 ### Open as drawer